Asfandyar Wali Khan

 Wali Khan is the current president of the Awami National Party.
 He has served as Member of Provincial Assembly of Khyber Pakhtunkhwa, as a Member of the National Assembly of Pakistan, and a senator in the Senate of Pakistan.
-He is credited with achieving provincial autonomy in Pakistan and renaming the North-West Frontier Province to Khyber Pakhtunkhwa, with the support of coalition partner PPP during the 18th Amendment in 2010.

 Family background

-Asfandyar Wali Khan calls on the Prime Minister Manmohan Singh in New Delhi on July 28, 2004.
+Asfandyar Wali Khan calls on the Prime Minister Manmohan Singh in New Delhi on 28 July 2004.

 Asfandyar Wali Khan was born in Charsadda, a small village near Peshawar, Khyber Pakhtunkhwa.
 He is the eldest son of Abdul Wali Khan and his first wife, Taj Bibi.
 His father married Taj Bibi's death in February 1949 Nasim Wali Khan in 1954.
 Sangeen Wali Khan, is the eldest son of this marriage and was Asfandyar's half-brother.

 He is the grandson of Abdul Ghaffar Khan, better known as Bacha Khan, wo founded the non-violent political movement Khudai Khidmatgar ("Servants of the God") in the NWFP during British colonial rule in India and a companion of Mahatma Gandhi.
 Wali Khan's granduncle, Khan Abdul Jabbar Khan, served as the Indian National Congress's Chief Minister of the North-West Frontier Province, during the final days of the British Raj and early days of independent Pakistan.